home-assistant/home-assistant.io/source/_integrations/vizio.markdown

   type: integer
   default: 1
 apps:
-  description: Use this section to define app specific settings (only applicable for Vizio Smart TVs).
+  description: Use this section to define app specific settings (only applicable for VIZIO Smart TVs).
   required: false
   type: map
   keys: